Chunnel

 - Travel time: 35 minutes

 When you choose the tunnel to France, you opt for a very fast way of traveling to Europe.
-There are two travel options: by car or as a pedestrian.
+There are two travel options: by car or as a foot passenger.

 Traveling through the Channel Tunnel offers several advantages that make it an attractive choice for the journey from Folkestone to Calais: